 Here are some of the main reasons why offering personalized WooCommerce products is a good idea:

-- You can increase the size of your target audience: by offering custom product options, you become a more inclusive store because you have options for everyone.
+- You can increase the size of your target audience: By offering custom product options, you become a more inclusive store because you have options for everyone.
 There’s a good chance, you can even target a new audience.

 - Users stay on your site longer.